- Ittf nodes, The Indented Text Tree Format

 JsWizzi - Ecma builtin Math object

-1 root2 #3 # All ECMA builtin methods of the `Math` object are supported4 #5 #6 $7 function getRandomInt(max) {8 return Math.floor(Math.random() * max);9 }10 #11 # getRandomInt(10): ${getRandomInt(10)}12 # getRandomInt(10): ${getRandomInt(10)}13 # getRandomInt(10): ${getRandomInt(10)}14 #15 node <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math"></a>
+1 root 2 # 3 # All ECMA builtin methods of the `Math` object are supported 4 # 5 # 6 $ 7 function getRandomInt(max) { 8 return Math.floor(Math.random() * max); 9 } 10 # 11 # getRandomInt(10): ${getRandomInt(10)} 12 # getRandomInt(10): ${getRandomInt(10)} 13 # getRandomInt(10): ${getRandomInt(10)} 14 # 15 node <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math"></a>

 root